-V. 12-"The time is come."
+v.
+12 - "The time is come."

 II.
-Glory of the Lord; complete captivity of Jerusalem and Israel; departure of the glory, Chapters 8-24
+Glory of the Lord; complete captivity of Jerusalem and Israel; departure of the glory, Chapters 8 - 24 vv.
+2-4 - The vision transports Ezekiel back to Jerusalem.

-A. Vision of the glory; temple defilement by idolatry explains its destruction, Chapter 8

-W.2-4-The vision transports Ezekiel back to Jerusalem.
 God's glory appears in the temple at Jerusalem.

+A. Vision of the glory; temple defilement by idolatry explains its destruction, Chapter 8 vv.
+16-18 - The exposure of the idolatry practiced in the temple explains why God will destroy it.